futpix/caravans-in-australia/content/review/139-Coromal-Thrill-Seeker-19-foot-6-foot-Family.md

   ogtitle: "Should I buy Thrill Seeker 19'6 Family by Coromal?"
   ogdescription: "The Coromal Thrill Seeker 19'6 Family is classed as Semi Off Road, and sleeps 4-5 people.
 It is Australian made and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Coromal"]
-tags: ["Sleeps 4-5", "19 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-5", "19 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "5.94"
 totalHeight: ""